-Purchaser Date of Issuance Security Type Cons ideration 16,0000 TIOΦ 5 00.000 Hongyu Wang May 16, 2022 Convertible Note US\$ 500,000 Sam Yan May 16, 2022 Convertible Note US\$ 500,000
+Purchaser Date of Issuance Security Type Cons Consideration Hongyu Wang May 16, 2022 Convertible Note US\$ 500,000 Sam Yan May 16, 2022 Convertible Note US\$ 500,000

 Terms of Conversion or Exercise: Convertible Notes

 The Convertible Note holders are entitled to an option to convert all of part of the outstanding principal of the Convertible Note to the Company's shares of common stock at any time after the six-month anniversary of the issuance date of the Note or earlier if a Registration Statement covering the conversion shares has been declared effective, at conversion price of \$7.00.
 The interest rate of the Note is 7% per annum.